 The system is controlled not only by separate individuals but by everyone within the blockchain network.
 Each member ensures that all records and procedures are in order, which results in data validity and security.

 This completely differs from the traditional database system which is mainly controlled by a central entity.
 You can make transactions over this system without any hassle.

 But before making the final call, let’s see how well they perform in different sectors.

 Let’s look over their performance on different parameters

 1. Robustness: Blockchain Wins Here

 Generally in this system, Blockchain has the All the nodes here are independent, which makes any amount of loss manageable.
 Even if a node or a few nodes fails, other nodes have the ledger updated and can go on without any problems.

-So, if you send any kind of data over the system, there’s a possibility of zero transaction fails.
-It’s a great procedure where you’ll always get a way to catch up in case of the node fails.
+So, if you send any kind of data over the system, there’s a possibility of zero transaction failures.
+It’s a great procedure where you’ll always get a way to catch up in case the node fails.

 Others will use your public key to find you on the network.
-With the assistance of your private key, you'll have the option to sign any activity or approve transactions associated with your public key.
-In short, every transaction will have the digital signature, public key, unique ID and the timestamp.
+With the assistance of your private key, you’ll have the option to sign any activity or approve transactions associated with your public key.
+In short, every transaction will have a digital signature, public key, unique ID, and timestamp.

 Standard databases don’t have this kind of fail-safe structure.
 That’s the reason there might be many transaction faults in the traditional system.